-The injuries caused by North Carolina traffic accidents do not always show symptoms immediately.
+The injuries caused by North Carolina auto accidents do not always show symptoms immediately.

 In some cases, this may be a positive development.
-In the immediate aftermath of a catastrophic car or truck crash in New Hanover County, the fact that an injured driver is able to escape the wreckage may save his life or that of his passengers.
+In the immediate aftermath of a catastrophic car or truck accident in Wilmington, the fact that an injured driver is able to escape the wreckage may save his life or that of his passengers.

 More often, though, the body’s ability to suppress pain can lead to serious treatment errors.
 A car crash victim may feel a little shaken after the accident, but assume that he is fundamentally unharmed.
 Although emergency responders offer him a ride to the hospital, he says no. Four hours later, he suddenly loses sensation in his lower legs, and a few minutes after that falls to the floor—a result of an undiagnosed spinal cord injury.
 As an ambulance races to carry him to the nearest emergency room, it’s not clear whether he will ever walk again.

-Warning Signs of Back Injuries After a Wilmington Highway Crash
+Warning Signs of Back Injuries After an Auto Accident

 Neck and back injuries after a car accident are surprisingly common.
 Just as surprising is how often these injuries are overlooked or ignored by the victims themselves.
 It may take hours, days, or weeks for the symptoms of a back injury to become evident.
 Unless the right diagnostic methods—such as special imaging studies—are used immediately after the accident, the victim may be unaware that he or she has suffered a serious injury.
 With movement and the passage of time, the injured area can be activated to cause a medical crisis.